RICS Building Surveys can save you money.

 – Reinstatement costs and market valuation upon request.

-Allcott Associates LLP employ both Building Surveyors and Structural Engineers and all our Chartered Building Surveyors are members of the Royal Institution of Chartered Surveyors (RICS).
-This ensures our Building Survey Reports are comprehensive and will never need referring back to a Building Surveyor or Structural Engineer for further investigation at a further cost unless in the unlikely event that opening up of areas is required.
+All of our Chartered Building Surveyors are members of the Royal Institution of Chartered Surveyors (RICS); this ensures our survey reports are comprehensive.
+Our team also includes Chartered Structural Engineers, which eliminates the need to refer to an external Structural Engineer for further investigation at a further cost, unless in the unlikely event that opening up of areas is required.
 Unlike other firms, we are completely independent and our reports are accepted by all financial institutions and insurance companies.